ryantibs/quantgen/README.md

 ### Documentation and examples

-For full package documentation amd vignettes detailing basic useage, visit [here](https://ryantibs.github.io/quantgen/).
+For full package documentation and vignettes detailing basic useage, visit [here](https://ryantibs.github.io/quantgen/).

 Beyond that, for examples in the form of R notebooks, see: